-\begin{rmk} Fixing the geometry at $\scri^+$ in this manner, the first step of our iteration scheme, i.e.\ solving the linearized gauged Einstein equation with the given (non-linear) initial data of size $\delta$, produces a solution \emph{with the correct long range behavior} and which is $\delta^2$ close to the non-linear solution in the precise function spaces on $M$ in which we measure the solution.
+\begin{rmk} Fixing the geometry at $\scri^+$ in this manner, the first step of our iteration scheme, i.e.\ solving the linearized gauge-fixed Einstein equation with the given (nonlinear) initial data of size $\delta$, produces a solution \emph{with the correct long range behavior} and which is $\delta^2$ close to the nonlinear solution in the precise function spaces on $M$ in which we measure the solution.
 (Subsequent iteration steps give much more accurate approximations since the convergence of the iteration scheme is \emph{exponential}.)
-This suggests that our formulation of the gauged Einstein equation could allow for improvements of the accuracy of post-Minkowskian expansions---which are iterates of a Picard-type iteration scheme as in~\cite[Equation~(1.7)]{LindbladRodnianskiGlobalStability}---used to study gravitational radiation from isolated sources \cite{BlanchetRadiation}. \end{rmk}
+This suggests that our formulation of the gauge-fixed Einstein equation could allow for improvements of the accuracy of post-Minkowskian expansions---which are iterates of a Picard-type iteration scheme as in~\cite[Equation~(1.7)]{LindbladRodnianskiGlobalStability}---used to study gravitational radiation from isolated sources \cite{BlanchetRadiation}. \end{rmk}